Rich Dad Poor Dad Book Summary I What You Know About Money

 3) Overcoming Laziness –

-• Rich dad believed that the words “I can’t afford it” shut down your brain.
+• Rich Dad believed that the words “I can’t afford it” shut down your brain.
 “How can I afford it?” opens up possibilities, excitement, and dreams.

 4) Overcoming Arrogance

-• Roberts suggests learning what we don’t know, rather than ignoring what we don’t know through our arrogance.
+• Roberts suggests learning what we don’t know rather than ignoring what we don’t know through our Arrogance.

-Few Suggestions to Get Started
+A few Suggestions to Get Started

-I have also created video of few quotes from the book – Hope you like it.
-Please do subscribe to my You Tube channel – Myread4change
+I have also created a video of a few quotes from the book – I hope you like it.
+Please subscribe to my YouTube channel – Myread4change.

 Conclusion

-Rich dad, poor dad is one of the best books on money.
+Rich Dad, poor Dad is one of the best books on money.
 It will give you a fresh perspective on money and encourage you to move in the right direction of wealth building.

 Thank you for Reading.